A “Do Good” Grant

-- We used a free store discount card to get sale prices.
-Make sure you have any digital coupons loaded on your account beforehand and use the card when you pay.
+- We used a free store discount card to get the sale price.
+Make sure you have any digital coupons loaded on your account beforehand.
+Be sure to use the card when you pay.

-- Warehouse clubs are not always cheaper.
-Sometimes they are, but it helps to shop around.
+- Costco is not always cheaper.
+Sometimes it is, but it helps to shop around.

 Costco – $15.01

 4 loaves of bread (better quality)

 Our total grocery spend came in at $50.33

 From past experience, the homeless tend to spread out along a main thoroughfare in Denver.
 We assumed 45 meals would put us in the $100 range and we knew that it would take a bit of searching to find 45+ folks along our planned route.

 Since we were only halfway to our targeted spending and it was such a cold day, we opted to provide a dollar along with each meal for a hot cup of coffee or hot chocolate.